-On March 4, 2015 we acquired Triune, a privately-held supplier of wireless charging and power management platforms targeted at, among other things, high and low power, high efficiency applications.
-Under the terms of the purchase agreement the Company acquired all of the outstanding equity interest in Triune for a guaranteed minimum purchase price of \$45.0 million consisting of \$35.0 million in cash paid at closing, with an additional cash consideration of \$10.0 million to be paid six months after the transaction closing date and additional contingent consideration subject to achieving certain future financial goals ("Triune Earn-out").
+On March 4, 2015 we acquired Triune, a privately-held supplier of wireless charging and power management platforms targeted at, among other things, high and low power, high-efficiency applications.
+Under the terms of the purchase agreement the Company acquired all of the outstanding equity interest in Triune for a guaranteed minimum purchase price of \$45.0 million (consisting of \$35.0 million in cash paid at closing and \$10.0 million in cash to be paid six months after the transaction closing date) and consideration contingent on the achievement of defined future financial goals ("Triune Earn-out").
 Under the terms of the Triune Earn-out, up to \$70.0 million of consideration will be paid over three years if certain revenue targets are achieved in each of the fiscal years 2016 through 2018.
 An additional payment of up to \$16.0 million will be paid after fiscal year 2018 if certain cumulative revenue and operating income targets are achieved.
-The fair value of the Triune Earn-out is estimated to be \$16.7 million, of which \$16.2 million is presented under "Other liabilities" in the condensed consolidated balance sheet as of April 26, 2015.
-The remaining portion of the Triune Earn-out that is dependent on continued employment is accounted for as compensation expense as the requisite services are provided.
-During the quarter ended April 26, 2015, the Company borrowed \$35.0 million under its revolving line of credit in connection with this acquisition.
+The fair value of the Triune Earn-out is estimated to be \$16.9 million.
+During the six months ended July 26, 2015, the Company borrowed \$35.0 million under its revolving line of credit to fund the \$35.0 million in cash paid at closing.

-Capital expenditures were \$4.8 million for the first three months of fiscal year 2016 compared to \$6.4 million for the first three months of fiscal year 2015.
-The decrease was due to significant purchases of equipment to expand our test capacity, support engineering and manufacturing functions and investments in our new Enterprise Resource Planning ("ERP") software during the last three months of fiscal year 2015.
-Current capital expenditures reflect a moderation in the investments in test and manufacturing equipment along with lower capital expenditures related to our ERP software platform, which was implemented at the beginning of fiscal year 2016.
+Capital expenditures were \$8.2 million for the first six months of fiscal year 2016 compared to \$12.7 million for the first six months of fiscal year 2015.
+The decrease was due to significant purchases of equipment to expand our test capacity, support engineering and manufacturing functions and investments in our new ERP software during the first six months of fiscal year 2015.
+Current capital expenditures reflect a moderation in the investments in test and manufacturing equipment along with lower capital expenditures related to our ERP software platform, which was placed into service at the beginning of fiscal year 2016.